 Consider, too, how you rank against your peers.

-Do you have seniority in your company, is your output higher than the company or industry average, did you win an award for your performance or have you received more promotions in a shorter time?
+Do you have seniority in your company, is your output higher than the company or industry average, or did you win an award for your performance or have you received more promotions in a shorter time?

 You don’t have to lead an effort to take credit for its success; your contribution should be noted in your resume.
 Perhaps your most important contribution is a matter of attitude.